NaN-xyz/Confusify/README.md

 A collection of [GlyphsApp](https://glyphsapp.com/) scripts to »Confusify« any given font as well as sample fonts to download and use under their respective licences.

-A *confusable* is a glyph that is so similar to another that it may be confused for it. ſ for f, Ꮟ for b or written together as 5໐meтhiתg 1ıк℮ τհiՏ.
+A *confusable* is a glyph that is so similar to another that it may be confused for it. ſ for f, Ꮟ for b or strung together as 5໐meтhiתg 1ıк℮ τհiՏ.

-Confusify generates fonts that when typed automatically swaps confusables for the original.
+Confusify generates fonts that when typed automatically swap confusables for the original.
 All confusables generated are existing characters in the source font.
 In that sense it's a remix.

 The original reference list of *similar-to* characters is downloadable from [unicode.org](http://unicode.org/cldr/utility/confusables.jsp).